$50,000 grant funding in 2020

 For a flat subscription fee of $25 a month (~ $1.20 per user per year) the enterprise provides regular maintenance service visits from a vetted mechanic; a 24-hour response window for emergency repairs ; a 1 to 2-year pump overhaul to replace key parts; and a toll-free Help Desk hotline to report breakdowns and functionality issues.

-It is currently serving 36 customer communities and is on track to reaching out to 100 communities by August 2020.
+As of the end of 2019 Everflow was serving 36 customer communities and it is reaching out to another 100 communities in 2020.

 SFF is providing $50,000 to Everflow to support a study, carried out in partnership with Stanford University, assessing willingness and ability to pay for maintenance services, as well as costs and benefits to users, communities and local government.